patrick-heese/patrick-heese/README.md

 ## How I Build

 - **IaC first** - Core infrastructure is provisioned with CloudFormation, SAM, or Terraform with format/lint/plan/change sets.
-I only use the console where a service really requires it.
+Console steps are limited to service-specific setup and are clearly documented.
 - **IaC quality gate** - Pinned repos call a reusable IaC GitHub Actions workflow that runs formatting, validation, and (optionally) plans or change sets using OIDC to scoped IAM roles.
 - **Security and operations** - Least-privilege IAM, private networking by default, tagging, logs, metrics, alarms.
 - **Consistency** - README structure, architecture diagrams, and verified commits.